PRANAVK3004/Unified-mentor-Projects/README.md

 # Unified-mentor-Projects
-Here are my projects that I have worked upon as a intern at Unified Mentor Pvt Limited.
+Here are my projects that I have worked upon as a Data Science intern at Unified Mentor Pvt Limited.